petkovicm/jekyll-now/resume.md

 ## Proficiency

 I have been running waterfall/agile projects with many successfull and big companies as my clients.
 My expertise areas are CPQ applications, Workflow Applications and CRM.
 Most recently, I was introduced to BDD, and now I write all requirements using Cucumber/Gherkin.
-I am also proficient in tools like `Jira`, `Trello`, `GitHub/GitLab`, `Markdown`, `Visual Studio`.
+I am also proficient in tools like `Jira`, `Trello`, `GitHub/GitLab`, `Markdown`,`Jekyll`, `Visual Studio`.

 ## Experience